lauravoineag/Android-Terminology/README.md

   - Naming:
       - must be a noun, may be prefixed by adjectives(RoundIcon)

-   ## A Preview
-   - @Preview tells Android Studio that this composable should be shown in the design view of this file.

 # Intent
 - describe intention - I want to view "https..LinkedIn.."